-Factors that contribute to susceptibility include alcohol use, smoking, hepatitis C, HIV, iron overload, hereditary haemochromatosis gene (HFE) mutations, oestrogen use, and UROD mutations.
+Factors that contribute to susceptibility include alcohol use, smoking, hepatitis C, HIV, iron overload, hereditary haemochromatosis gene mutations, oestrogen use, and uroporphyrinogen decarboxylase (UROD) mutations.

 Diagnosis is established by finding substantial increases in porphyrins in urine or plasma.